jleffler/soq/src/so-3388-7484/so.33887484.md

+# SO 3388-7484

 Here's a very simple rational calculator.
 It evaluates terms strictly left to right; no parentheses or anything.
 It requires fractions to be enclosed in square brackets — you can consider that a quirk of the implementation.
 It makes it easy to identify fractions from decimals (it works OK with decimals too).
 I"m sure it could be upgraded not to need the brackets, or not to allow the brackets, but it definitely makes the parser harder in some respects.

 Sample run:

     $ ratcalc
     [1/2] * 2.735 + [-1 9/16] - [2/3] / [-3 3/79] % [5/197]